Hosted by the Mesa Police Department

 Stats and Data

-With the advancement of the ISR Matrix Police Jiu-Jitsu program the Mesa Police Department has seen an approximate 50% reduction in injuries to officers and suspects.
+With the advancement of the ISR Matrix Police Jiu-Jitsu Program the Mesa Police Department has seen an approximate 50% reduction in injuries to officers and suspects.

 Officers are using lower levels of force including an 80% reduction in strikes to suspects.
 MPD has had virtually no in-service training injuries (100% decrease) during more than 3700 hours of department wide ISR-PJJ training in 2024.

-The Police Jiu-Jitsu program continues to grow with the increased support of AZ POST, LE Departments from throughout Arizona and both state and federal law enforcement nationwide.
+Our Police Jiu-Jitsu program continues to grow with the increased support of AZ POST, LE Departments from throughout Arizona and both state and federal law enforcement nationwide.

 Officers are using lower levels of force including an 80% reduction in strikes to suspects.
 MPD has had virtually no in-service training injuries (100% decrease) during more than 3700 hours of department wide ISR-PJJ training in 2024.

-The Police Jiu-Jitsu program continues to grow with the increased support of AZ POST, LE Departments from throughout Arizona and both state and federal law enforcement nationwide.
+Our Police Jiu-Jitsu program continues to grow with the increased support of AZ POST, LE Departments from throughout Arizona and both state and federal law enforcement nationwide.

 Here are a few aspects of Police Jiu-Jitsu that make it unique.